Understanding Prediction Discrepancies in Machine Learning Classifiers: DIG: Capture and Explain Discrepancies

-This refinement process is repeated $n_{epochs}$ times, according to a user-defined budget.
-With each iteration, the intervals of discrepancies along each initial edge $e_{i,j}$ become more precise around the true area of discrepancies of the pool (Requirement 3), as shown in Figure~\ref{sub:all_intervals}).
-In the worst case scenario, when every edge is split at each iteration, the complexity of the graph growth is $n_{edges}*2^{n_{epochs}}$ where $n_{edges}$ is related to $k$ and $m$, the number of instances in the training set.
-Thus the complexity of the graph doesn't grow with the dimensionality of the task (number of variables), but with the number of epochs (user-defined and impacting the precision) and the number of instances in the dataset (that can be downsampled if too large).
-Ultimately, these pre-computed approximated intervals of discrepancies are the basis to generate explanations for a prediction.
+This refinement process is repeated~$n_{epochs}$ times, a user-defined parameter.
+With each iteration, the intervals of discrepancies along each initial edge~$e_{i,j}$ become more precise around the true area of discrepancies of the pool (Req.
+3, \emph{Precision of the explanations}), as shown in Figure~\ref{sub:all_intervals}).
+In the worst case scenario, when every edge is split at each iteration, the complexity of the graph growth is $n_{edges}*2^{n_{epochs}}$ where~$n_{edges}$ is related to~$k$ and~$m$ the number of instances in the training set.

+\paragraph{Handling categorical attributes} In the presence of non-continuous data in the input space, the dichotomous split of the segments segment $[x_i, x_j]$ previously described can not be performed.
+To preserve this heuristic intact, we propose to handle categorical attributes through data augmentation, to effectively transform the problem into a continuous-only higher dimensional one.
+Concretely, given a categorical attribute $A$ and two instances $x_i$ and $x_j$ taking respectively the values $x_i^{A}$ and $x_j^{A}$ along this attribute, the idea is to replace at the initial step the segment $[x_i, x_j]$ with two alternate versions, $[\hat{x}_i, \hat{x}_j]$ and $[\Tilde{x}_i, \Tilde{x}_j]$.
+These new instances verify: $\hat{x}_i^A = \hat{x}_j^A = x_i^{A}$ and $\Tilde{x}_i^A = \Tilde{x}_j^A = x_j^{A}$, while all other attributes remain the same.
+This step, to be performed only once at the beginning, leads to exploring the discrepancy along continuous features only, as all segments would now be taking constant values over categorical features.

+Since this data augmentation is performed after the initial graph has been built, i.e. when each node is connected to its $k$ closest neighbors, the question of which distance to use arises.
+Besides using the Euclidean distance on one-hot encodings of the categorical attributes, another possibility is to use distances adapted for mixed-type data, such as Gower's distance~\cite{gower1971general}.
+Although the experiments shown in the paper are conducted with the one-hot encoding strategy, some results obtained using Gower's distance are shown in Appendix~\ref{appensix:results-categorical}.

+The refined graph~$\mathcal{G}$, with pre-computed intervals of discrepancies, is used to generate explanations for a prediction.